Israel starts calling up reservists as it pushes into initial stages of Gaza City offensive

 Gaza City is Hamas’ political and military stronghold and, according to Israel, still home to a vast tunnel network despite multiple incursions throughout the war.
 It is also one of the last refuges in the northern strip, where hundreds of thousands of civilians are sheltering, facing twin threats of combat and famine.

-The reservist call-up will be gradual and include 60,000, Israel's military said last month.
-It will also extend the service of an additional 20,000 already on active duty.
+At least 60,000 reservists will be gradually called up, Israel's military said last month.
+It will also extend the service of an additional 20,000 reservists already serving.

+In Israel, a nation of under 10 million, most Jewish men complete compulsory military service and remain in the reserves for at least a decade.
+But criticism over the war in Gaza is growing.
+A number of movements are organizing to encourage reservists not to serve, though it's unclear how many will refuse the latest call-up.

 Since the world's leading authority on food crises declared last month that Gaza City was experiencing famine, malnutrition-related deaths have mounted.
 Gaza's Health Ministry said on Tuesday that a total of 185 people died of malnutrition in August — marking the highest count in months.